Ultramine3000/Gunfight.io/README.md

 ## Credits

-Warpigs.gg is a collaborative project developed with the support of an open-source community.
+Gruntz.gg is a collaborative project developed with the support of an open-source community.
 Huge thanks to everyone who contributed time, creativity, and technical skill to bring this project to life!

 Project Lead
 - Jake Woods – Project founder, lead developer, game designer